WORKING DEFINITIONS & KEYWORDS

 Calling In vs. Out:

 Calling out is a public process of holding someone accountable with the hope that it will end their toxic behavior.
-In her article, Calling IN: A Less Disposable Way of Holding Each Other Accountable, 2 2 x button 2
+In her article,

 These quotes were collected from different participants in the workshops Press Press hosted in Baltimore when considering the question, “Why do we work in cooperative, collective, or collaborative ways?”
 Workshop attendees are mentioned in the credits of this publication.